Why We March

-In 2017, the March for Life will take place on Friday, January 27, because of the inauguration.
+This year, the March for Life will take place on Friday, January 18.

 Even if you’re only going to a local protest this January, here are several ways that you can make the most of the anniversary of Roe v.
 Wade and help your children and students experience the culture of life.

 The March for Life in Washington, DC is a massive event attracting over half a million Americans every year on the anniversary of Roe v.
 Wade and Doe v.
 Bolton—the Supreme Court cases that decriminalized abortion throughout all nine months of pregnancy in the United States.

 Year after year, hundreds of thousands of people march in front of the Supreme Court building in a peaceful protest, teen groups and parishes organize bus trips, and pro-life activists hold conferences and political rallies.
 With the jubilant and excited atmosphere at the March, it can be easy to forget why we march.

 Every year in America, over one million lives are lost to abortion.
 Over 60 million lives have been destroyed since the passing of Roe and Doe in 1973.
 The First Amendment of the Constitution gives us the right to free speech and the right of assembly.

 We march to protect the right to life of those who cannot speak for themselves—not only the preborn child, but also those with disabilities and those with terminal illnesses or who are in danger of euthanasia.